a2stuff/a2d/src/toolkits/IconTK.md

 * `bufsize` is the size of the above buffer
 * `a_typemap` is a table mapping (via index) from `IconEntry::type` to `IconResource`

-Since the buffer is only used during modal drag operations, it is safe to use the same "save area" given to MGTK, which is used only in modal menu operations. $D00 is enough for the maximum number of supported icons.
+Since the buffer is only used during modal drag operations, it is safe to use the same "save area" given to MGTK, which is used only in modal menu operations. $D00 bytes is enough for the maximum number of supported icons.

 ### `IconTK::AllocIcon` ($01)